ahmadhayyan/ahUpdater/README.md

 ## How to install
 - Download ahUpdater [here](https://google.com)
 - Unzip and put the files on your main application directory
-- Change the update.ini to change the style and the text inside ahUpdater
+- Change the `update.ini` to change the style and the text inside ahUpdater
 - Create json file on your server/website with this format :
 ```bash
 <json_format>
 ```
 ### information
-- <b>app</b> : The application that will open when the update is finished (parameters/arguments can be used).
+- `app` : The application that will open when the update is finished (parameters/arguments can be used).
 Example:
 ```bash
 mainApplication.exe arg1 arg2 argN